 Welcome to the Hospital Caterers Association website.

-The Hospital Caterers Association (HCA) celebrates its 70th anniversary this year, having been founded in 1948 shortly after the NHS itself was born.
+The Hospital Caterers Association (HCA) celebrated its 70th anniversary last year, having been founded in 1948 shortly after the NHS itself was born.

 The HCA is a national organisation which represents healthcare catering managers who provide a wide range of food services for patients, visitors and staff in NHS hospitals and healthcare facilities across the UK.
 A substantial proportion of the HCA’s membership is also actively involved in managing a range of other non-clinical support services.